redhat-et/ilab-on-ocp/standalone/README.md

 * `endpoint`: The endpoint of the object store, e.g: https://s3.openshift-storage.svc:443 - **Optional**
 * `region`: The region of the object store - **Optional**

-A similar operation can be performed for the evaluation judge model serving service.
+### Judge Model Server Details

+A judge model is assumed to be running external to the script.
+This is used for model evaluation.

+The simplest way to provide details about a judge model server is with a Kubernetes secret.
+An example of how to serve a judge model can be found in the [kubernetes-yaml](../kubernetes_yaml) folder.
+This folder contains an example for serving a model and also for downloading a model to an S3 bucket.

+#### Creating the Kubernetes Secret for Judge Server Details

 Currently, the script expects the Judge serving service to be running and accessible from within the cluster.
 If it is not present, the script will not create this resource.

 ```bash
 cat <<EOF | kubectl create -f -